top of page

 ARTIST STATEMENT:

 I create sculptural paintings that integrate an array of mixed media.
-Engaging with a variety of mediums, I employ fibers, wax, leather, salt, soil, sand and anything my hands are eager to feel, to create raised layers on my surfaces.
+Engaging with various mediums, I employ fibers, wax, leather, salt, soil, sand, and anything my hands are eager to feel to create raised layers on my surfaces.
 As a spiritual pilgrimage, my creative process involves relentless scavenging of objects to be placed inside my work.
 This creates a resurrection and harmony between the past and present.
-As a young girl, I dreamed of becoming an archeologist.
-Today, my studio practices echo this, as I am constantly discovering and collecting fragments of the earth and her people.
+As a young girl, I dreamed of becoming an archaeologist.
+My studio practices echo this today, as I constantly discover and collect fragments of the earth and her people.

-I am interested in the alchemy of materials which speaks literally and metaphysically through layers.
-The energy of the combination of materials in my work visually portray my spiritual beliefs while mapping out my ever changing identity.
+I am interested in the alchemy of materials, which speaks literally and metaphysically through layers.
+The energy of the combination of materials in my work visually portrays my spiritual beliefs while mapping out my turbulent path.
 As an artist, my process involves aspects of cultural anthropology.
-I feel the duty to narrate both the joy and pain that people experience spiritually, politically, religiously, ethically and culturally.
-Through my paintings, I function as teacher and student, illuminating the questions, pains, hopes and prophecies.
+I feel the duty to narrate both the joy and pain that people experience spiritually, politically, religiously, ethically, and culturally.
+Through my paintings, I function as a teacher and student, illuminating the questions, pains, hopes, and prophecies.

 My artwork is about a story of place.
-It is used to create awareness for me, for the audience and exists to question and challenge traditional ideas.
+It is used to create awareness for me and the audience and to question and challenge traditional ideas.

 bottom of page